AdaCore/gnatstudio/docs/users_guide/editing.rst

   a similar way to what you would do with text macros, but in a simpler fashion.

+  Most of the text actions described in this documentation will be handled transparently by multi cursors, so you can delete several words at once, or select several pieces of text at once, for example.

   At any time during edition with multiple cursors, you can press :kbd:`Escape` to remove every cursor but the main one, so that you are back to single cursor edition.
 Using the mouse to move the cursor will have the same effect.